ruccho/Disposify/README.md

 > [!WARNING]
 > Currently very experimental.

-Disposify is a source generator to subscribe / unsubscribe C# events with using-IDisposable pattern.
+Disposify is a source generator to subscribe / unsubscribe C# events with using-dispose pattern.

 ```csharp
 using System;